 Having a virtual team has many challenges for an entrepreneur and/or team manager.
-Aside from setting up online environments that maximize growth and performance, managers of remote teams must also ensure that their virtual teams have cohesion and team spirit, so that they can work together efficiently.
+Aside from setting up online environments that maximize growth and performance, remote team managers must also ensure that their teams have cohesion and team spirit so that they can work together efficiently.

-Employee engagement doesn’t just improve the mind and spirit of the person on an individual level, it also contributes to motivation and drive of a collective.
-Humans are social and competitive beings, at the core, and collective activities are very important for peace of mind.
+Employee engagement doesn’t just improve the mind and spirit of the person on an individual level, it also contributes to the motivation and drive of a collective.

-Once I started engaging my remote team members in laidback conversations, I realized that most of them displayed shyness, minimal engagement, were there just for the task at hand and did not find actual enjoyment or fulfillment in their virtual position.
-Although they had good results when it comes to their tasks and responsibilities, the attitude of remote workers towards the company and the team was neutral, at most.
+Once I started engaging my remote team members in laidback conversations, I realized that most of them displayed shyness, minimal engagement and that they did not find actual enjoyment or fulfillment in their virtual position.
+Although they had good results when it came to their tasks and responsibilities, the attitude of remote workers towards the company and the team was neutral, at best.

 During these online lunch breaks, we spoke about everything BUT work and it became clear to me that my online team is amazingly talented and wonderful.
 So why did these features disappear once the meeting was over?
 While I could not answer that question precisely, my intuition said that it had something to do with the sense of belonging, the sense of being seen as a person, not a cog in the machine.